Daymannovaes/habit-mapper-app/infrastructures/documentation/remove-lerna.md

 - The env config files was move to the root.
 To run api in dev environment correctly, the developer needs to source the .env file.
 This is done automatically in the `npm start`
 - To run the production version of api (docker), the developer needs to pass the --env-file parameter, which is also done automatically in the `npm run run:api:prod`

+- moved eslint to the root folder

 ## Consequences

 _What becomes easier or more difficult to do because of this change?_

 - building dockerized API became easier
 - importing shared libraries is now easier.
 Not build process is required anymore
-   - However, linting is not working properly, although the ts importing are.
+   - [FIXED] However, linting is not working properly, although the ts importing are.
 This is due probably because if inability of lintinh to follow the extends command
 - Installing packages is slightly more difficult because we don't have `npx lerna boostrap` anymore.
 I needed to add a `concurrently` to cd & install all packages after install the root
 - It's still hard to distinguish what is an deployable app (in the case, api and user-interfaces) and what is a library shared by all apps (in the case, infrastructures and entities)

+- eslint configurations were centralized, but now it's VERY slow to run.
+Tryed some optimizations, but didn't work.